 Newborn Sleep | Baby Dribble THE PODCAST episode: 2

-Hello and welcome to Baby Dribble which is brought to you from Sweet Dreamers HQ by the SweetDreamers team.
-Baby Dribble is a fun, friendly and FREE parenting advice “channel” for new and expectant parents and caregivers.
-We aim to offer knowledge, support and insight into to the wonderful world of parenthood with industry expert guests and medical professionals.
+Hello and welcome to Baby Dribble, brought to you from Sweet Dreamers HQ by the SweetDreamers team.
+Baby Dribble is a fun, friendly, and FREE parenting advice “channel” for new and expectant parents and caregivers.
+We aim to provide knowledge, support, and insight into the wonderful world of parenthood with industry expert guests and medical professionals.

-Our panel today are two mothers from the Sweet Dreamers team, myself, Lynda a mum of 6 and Lucy new mum to Mason.
+Our panel today consists of two mothers from the Sweet Dreamers team—myself, Lynda, a mom of six, and Lucy, a new mom to Mason.

-This week we’ll be talking about newborn sleep and what you can expect in the first 4 weeks when you arrive home with your little bundle of joy.
-We hope to offer some informative, entertaining and practical advice on navigating this potentially difficult period as a new parent.
+This week, we’re talking about newborn sleep and what to expect in the first four weeks when you bring your little one home.
+We hope to offer informative, entertaining, and practical advice to help navigate this sometimes challenging period as a new parent.

-It is said that new parents miss out on 6 months of sleep in their child’s first two years.
-We can remember back to our first babies and feeling like an extra from the walking dead, essentially walking around like zombies.
-Often new mums can feel isolated as it can seem like everyone is coping and is not as tired as you however we know this is not the case and wonder if everyone is very good at hiding it.
-We think some social pressure may be to blame for this as we all want to look like we have it together however it is ok to ask for help.
+It’s said that new parents miss out on six months of sleep in their child’s first two years.
+We remember back to when our first babies were born, feeling like extras from "The Walking Dead"—basically walking around like zombies.
+Many new moms feel isolated, thinking everyone else is coping better.
+But we know that’s not the case!
+We suspect social pressure plays a role—everyone wants to appear like they have it all together.
+However, it’s completely okay to ask for help.

-Earlier in the week we conducted a Myth Busting Newborn sleep poll on our Instagram story to see how much our followers knew about newborn sleep, here are the results.
+Earlier this week, we conducted a Myth-Busting Newborn Sleep Poll on our Instagram story to see how much our followers knew about newborn sleep.
+Here are the results:

 True 9%